Console Guide

 Search & Filters

-Global search (top bar): Type to find:
+Global search (top bar):

-- Instances by name or IP
+- Servers by name or IP

 - Volumes by name